Metacor/Minecraft-Speedrun-Guide/readme.md

-					Iron (nuggets/ingots) Craft Iron Axe (if Flintless Portal, Craft Flint and Steel first) String; Beds (not really optional), Fishing Rod (grab roaming Blazes), Bow (see below) (Cross)Bow + Arrows; Half-Bow Dragon Fight, https://youtu.be/whwjNbIni58
+					Iron (nuggets/ingots) Craft Iron Axe (if Flintless Portal, Craft Flint and Steel first) String; Beds (not really optional), Fishing Rod (grab roaming Blazes), Bow (see below) (Cross)Bow + Arrows; Half-Bow Dragon Fight, https://youtu.be/whwjNbIni58 Fire Charge; if Flintless Portal Entry, can substitute for a Flint and Steel

 	Fortress: https://youtu.be/iaUF0oaegns?t=3624
 		Fortress Navigation: Blaze Spawners only generate in the Outside portion of the Fortress